Rome to Florence bus

-"Travelers prefer riding the bus on Saturday to enjoy the weekend in Florence.
+Saturday is usually the day when buses are busiest, as many travelers take the bus to enjoy the weekend in Florence.
 If you are planning to travel on a Saturday, you should make sure to book tickets well in advance as they may sell out.

 Rome is a city rich in cultural heritage, as well as one of the most romantic destinations in Europe.
 To fully understand the city’s extraordinary history, visitors should take the time to visit the Capitoline Museums, where the collections include hundreds of sculptures as well as the Capitoline Wolf, the symbol of Rome itself.
 The famous Trevi’s Fountain is also on the must-see list of many travelers.
 Boasting an amazing baroque design with mythological motifs, the fountain is one of the most photogenic spots in the city, and it is located near the principal shopping area.
 If you wish to check out some of the city’s most iconic structures, head over to the Sistine Chapel, which houses the famous fresco by Michelangelo.

 Rome is every foodie’s heaven.
 As you explore the city’s food scene, don’t hesitate to take the chance to try out a local specialty, artichokes.
 The best place to try these out is at Nonna Betta.
 For those who want to try the famous Roma coffee, Caffe Sant'Eustachio might be the right spot.

 The principal train station in Rome is the Termini station.
 The main bus station is Roma Tiburtina.
 The city’s air services are fulfilled by three airports: Leonardo da Vinci International Airport, Rome Ciampino Airport, and Roma-Urbe, of which the Leonardo da Vinci International Airport is the largest.